 The role can be shaped to fit your existing skill sets and personal interests.

 To find out more about existing vacancies please contact the BDS Chairman for more details.

 Dragonfly Hotspots Project

-Dragonfly Hotspots are special places, chosen for having a combination of a good number of dragonfly and damselfly species, easy access for visitors and a thriving local community keen to get involved with dragonfly conservation and events.
+Dragonfly Hotspots are special places where local communities can learn about dragonflies and get involved with their conservation and events.
 We have a network of sites across the whole country and we are adding more each year!